What sort of income do you earn from YouTube?

 Advertising revenue (i.e. pay for views)

 Once you hit a certain number of views and/or followers, you should be getting in touch with Google to discuss getting paid a split of the advertising revenues Google is earning off the back of your videos.
-Once you’re in the big leagues you’ll be offered a contract that will specify how you’ll get paid.
-Importantly, the wording of the contract will dictate the tax implications of the money you’ll receive.
-This is important because due to the various pieces of anti-avoidance legislation in Australia (e.g. Personal Services Income and Part IVA) some kinds of income can be taxed more favourably, such as royalties, than other types of income, such as fees for services (e.g. advertising revenue).
-There is also an argument floating around that this type of income could be classified as a licencing fee rather than any kind of advertising revenue.
-Point is, this can get complicated and have far-reaching implications, so please do get professional advice!
+Once you’re in the big leagues you’ll be offered a contract that will specify how you’ll get paid and the wording of this contract will have important tax consequences so it's important you get the right advice.
+Different types of income are taxed in different ways - some more favourably than others - so you'll want to get this right from the start.

 Many an app has been sold off the back of a loyal online following and there are a few tax issues to be aware of before entering into an agreement with iTunes or the Google Play store.
 Please note that I’ve said “app” here, but really this could apply to almost any piece of digital content you sell.

-- Sales taxes – Australia has the GST, the UK has the VAT, the various states of the United States have their own sales taxes.
+Sales tax.
+Australia has the GST, the UK has the VAT, the various states of the United States have their own sales taxes.
 It’s important to be aware of the possibly nightmarish implications of needing to register, account, and return sales taxes in the various jurisdictions you sell your app in around the world.

-The sales strategy behind (part) of any pop stars success is the sale of merchandise – simply select an ordinary object (e.g. pillow case, mug, lanyard, any useless junk, really), slap a logo on it and resell it for ten times the original cost.
+One sales strategy behind any pop culture success is the sale of merchandise – simply select an ordinary object (e.g. pillow case, mug, lanyard, any old tat, really), slap a logo on it and resell it for ten times the original cost.
 Brilliant.

 These are a few of the many issues to consider before jumping head-first into selling merchandise with the view to capitalise on your viewer base:

-- Outsourcing – you may decide to outsource the entire merchandise function to a third party supplier.
+Outsourcing.
+You may decide to outsource the entire merchandise function to a third party supplier.
 They are around and they can handle everything if you want – design, manufacturing, sales, distribution, advertising, etc. Before jumping into bed with a third party you’ll need to do your research and get some credible references.
-We’ve seen a few cases where clients have been burnt by less than competent third party merch suppliers.
+We’ve seen a few cases where individuals have been burnt by less than competent third party merch suppliers.

-- Stock – as any regular view of Shark Tank can tell you, it is incredibly important not to tie up too much cash in stock!
-However, it’s also important not carry so little your viewers are unable to buy that hat they want when they want it.
+Stock.
+As any regular view of Shark Tank can tell you, it is incredibly important not to tie up too much cash in stock!
+However, it’s also important not carry so little your viewers are unable to buy that hat exactly when they want it.
 Stock levels are a delicate dance and having a reliable supplier who can supply on demand can help dramatically with this and reduce the need to predict the future.

 So, if you find yourself in the fortunate position of being able to make some money off your YouTube channel – or any online venture – please get in touch, we’d love to help ensure all the relevant issues are considered so you can maximise your earnings.
 We work with many of Australia’s highest ranked YouTube channels and find it an interesting and constantly evolving area to be involved with.